jgarr16/jrgarrigues.github.io/_posts/2018-05-12-powershell.md

 You can reset any of these colors to match your preference using the appropriate command `$host.PrivateData.ErrorForegroundColor = "Red"` with your choice of the following colors: Black, Blue or DarkBlue, Green or DarkGreen, Cyan or DarkCyan, Red or DarkRed, Magenta or DarkMagenta, Yellow or DarkYellow, or White.

+These settings are ephemeral - meaning that they will hold for the remainder of your PowerShell session, but once you exit the application, they'll have to be reset.